njsmith/machomachomangler/README.rst

 - We currently only rewrite the new-style DYLD_INFO symbol table (introduced in 10.5), not the (almost?) totally redundant DT_SYMTAB symbol table.
 (Interesting fact: all Mach-O binaries include two completely different representations of their symbols tables.
-The new one is more compact, so it saves space, but then they keep the old one around for compatibility, so... anyway.)
+The new one is more compact, to save space, but then they keep the old one around for compatibility, so... anyway.)
 As far as I can tell, the only thing in in modern MacOS that still uses DT_SYMTAB is ``dladdr``, and I don't think anyone is relying on ``dladdr`` output for, well... anything.
 I think worst case, you might end up seeing the original symbol names inside a debugger or profiler?
 But this wouldn't be *too* hard to fix if it becomes a problem.

 - It doesn't do any special handling of the DYLD_INFO weak_bind table, or weak exports.
 (NB these have nothing to do